-This outlook meant that both business processes and IT capabilities would need to address a faster pace of change and growth.
-All these reasons drove the business imperative to evolve our SAP® enterprise system to be ready to support an array of different and unique needs.
-Accenture runs its business on a single global SAP instance, using it for core business functions, including Finance, Human Resources, Forecasting, and Governance, Risk and Compliance.
-Our Global IT organization put a multi-phased strategic road map in place to evolve Accenture’s ERP to be ready for the future.
+Updating both business processes and IT capabilities to address a faster pace of change and growth meant that we needed to evolve our SAP® enterprise system to tailor the right support for different demands.
+Accenture runs its business on a single global SAP instance, using it for core business functions, including Finance, Forecasting, and Governance, Risk and Compliance.
+Our global IT organization put in place a multi-phased strategic road map to evolve our enterprise resource planning (ERP) to be ready for the future.

-Accenture historically ran its core financial processing on a single global instance of SAP Business Suite on Microsoft SQL in an on-premise data center.
-Our goal was to ultimately migrate that instance to SAP S/4HANA® to support business process flexibility and to run in the cloud to support growth and flexibility.
-The final outcome presented an opportunity to deliver value to the business by enabling a strong foundation for new digital capabilities via SAP S/4HANA running on Microsoft Azure, gaining the flexibility to address future business requirements and being able to respond with agility to a very dynamic business environment.
+Historically, Accenture ran its core financial processing on a single global instance of SAP Business Suite on Microsoft SQL in an on-premise data center.
+Ultimately, our goal was to migrate that instance to SAP S/4HANA to support business process flexibility and to run in the cloud for growth and flexibility.
+The end result offered us an opportunity to deliver value to the business by enabling a strong foundation for new digital capabilities via SAP S/4HANA running on Microsoft Azure.
+In this way, we could gain the flexibility to address future business requirements and be able to respond with agility to a dynamic business environment.

-The journey took place over four main phases:
+The technology migration took place in four main phases:

-The journey began with the migration of Accenture’s Finance and HR system from SAP Business Suite on Microsoft SQL to SAP Business Suite on HANA.
+We began with the migration of our Finance system from SAP Business Suite on Microsoft SQL to SAP Business Suite on HANA.
 The team went live with SAP Business Suite on HANA in production as planned and without business disruption, delivering the scale, agility and performance benefits expected.